What is EHR (electronic health record), and how does it work?

-In one way or other, EHR intertwines with numerous EMRs within its workflow.
-There is a turnaround of data going back and forth - medical histories, examination data, test results, time-based data comparison, and so on.
+In one way or another, EHR intertwines with numerous Electronic Medical Records within its workflow.
+There is a turnaround of data going back and forth – medical histories, examination data, test results, time-based data comparison, and so on.

 As was previously mentioned, the availability of data is one of the primary benefits of implementing Electronic Health Records into medical proceedings.

 Aside from data being available for medical professionals at all times, the way medical data features in EHR makes it perfectly fitting for various machine learning-fueled data science operations.